Bond v. United States (2014): Background

 Carol Anne Bond is a microbiologist from Lansdale, Pennsylvania.
 In 2006, her best friend became pregnant.
-When Bond discovered that her husband was the child's father, she attempted to poison her former friend by putting organoarsenic and potassium dichromate on the woman's door knob.
+When Bond discovered that her husband was the child's father, she attempted to injure her former friend by putting organoarsenic and potassium dichromate on the woman's door knob.
 Bond was caught, and was convicted under the CWA.
 In her appeal, she argued that applying the chemical weapons treaty to her had violated the Tenth Amendment.
 The Court of Appeals ruled that Bond lacked standing to make a Tenth Amendment claim.
 On appeal, the Supreme Court reversed by stating that individuals can bring Tenth Amendment claims.
 The Court then remanded the case for the Third Circuit to decide the case on the merits.

 On remand, the Third Circuit found that "because the Convention is an international agreement with a subject matter that lies at the core of the Treaty Power and because Holland instructs that 'there can be no dispute about the validity of [a] statute' that implements a valid treaty, we will affirm Bond's conviction."
 Bond again appealed to the Supreme Court, asking the court to overrule Holland or to find that her actions were not covered by the CWA.

 The case attracted a great deal of attention, with US Solicitor General Donald Verrilli arguing for the government and former Solicitor General Paul Clement arguing for Bond.
 Senator Ted Cruz wrote an essay for the blog of the Harvard Law Review, urging the Court to overturn Bond's conviction.